Impact Training

 “I often felt undermined, dismissed, and painfully disconnected.
 Work became a daily task of survival, not fulfillment.”

-It is common practice to rush to try quick morale boosters when employees appear to be unhappy with working conditions.
+The problem is, it is common practice to rush to try quick morale boosters when employees appear to be unhappy with working conditions.

 These might temporarily address the problem but building genuine employee engagement requires much more.